mauriciopoppe/blog/site/content/notes/learning-french.md

 the language whenever I have the chance.

-Next on my journey is a visit to France for some immersion time to practice speaking and listening to French every day.
+Next on my journey is a visit to France for some immersion time to practice speaking and listening every day.

 ### Self learning tools